unpsjb-rtsg/slack-freertos/README.md

 ## COPYING
 This software is licensed under the GNU General Public License v2.0.
 A copy of the license can be found in the `LICENSE` file.

 FreeRTOS is Copyright (C) 2010 Real Time Engineers Ltd., and is licensed under a modified GNU General Public License (GPL).
-See: http://www.freertos.org/a00114.html

 The Tracealyzer Recorder Library is Copyright (C) Percepio AB, 2014.

 The mbed Microcontroller Library is Copyright (c) 2006-2013 ARM Limited, and is licensed under the Apache License, Version 2.0.

+The LPCOpen library is Copyright(C) NXP Semiconductors, 2012.